dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

     - Value: Not used
     - Extra: Not used

-  The following event is recorded when the user responds to the Firefox Suggest opt-in onboarding dialog:
+  The following event is recorded when the user responds to the Datalus Suggest opt-in onboarding dialog:

     - Category: ``contextservices.quicksuggest``